gdsge/gdsge.github.io/source/index.rst

    <a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3569013" target="_blank">Cao, Luo, and Nie (2020)</a>

+The toolbox source code can be found at: https://github.com/gdsge/gdsge, where you can download the most up-to-date version and setup your own local compiler.

 More examples and detailed instructions on gmod files and on how to use the toolbox are provided below.

+Lectures on the toolbox can be found at :ref:`Lectures <GDSGE_Lectures>`.

 If you have comments, suggestions or coding questions for us, or would like to contribute GDSGE examples, please reach out to us at: gdsge.cln2020@gmail.com